Sign Manufacturing Company Campbellford, ON

 Stop Arms | Crossing Gates | Safety Signage

 B.M.R.
 Manufacturing Inc. was established in 1972 to supply parts to the school bus industry in Canada.
 We recognized the need for improved school bus safety systems and in 1982, began to manufacture our own design of Stop Arms and Crossing Gates.
 These are made at our plant in Campbellford, together with a wide range of safety systems and high-visibility traffic signage.

 B.M.R.
 Manufacturing Inc. School Bus Safety Products are manufactured in North America to meet U.S. and Canadian regulations, and environmental conditions.
-We have a skilled, stable, and dedicated workforce who take pride in delivering a high quality product with an emphasis on performance and reliability.
+We have a skilled, stable, and dedicated workforce who take pride in delivering a high quality safety signage products with an emphasis on performance and reliability.

-We are proud of our reputation for delivering a proven high quality product, at a very competitive price.
+We are proud of our reputation for delivering a proven high quality safety signage products, at a very competitive price.
 We invest in innovative safety solutions.
-Our products are built in North America, engineered to function under all operating conditions, and meet or exceed the most stringent regulatory requirements.
+Our Safety Signage Products are built in North America, engineered to function under all operating conditions, and meet or exceed the most stringent regulatory requirements.

 - All fasteners are stainless steel.

 - Housings are constructed from durable weatherproof materials designed for performance under the harshest climatic conditions.